jonathan-baraza/flight_management_system/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
 =======
 # flight_management_system
 A web based application that can be used by a flight company to manage flights as well as customers.
-It has the functionality to allow booking and changing flights etc.
+It has the functionality to allow booking and changing flights etc. It has MPESA payments Integration.